alexberriman/newtondb/README.md

   .commit(); // commits the mutations defined in the chain
 ```

-You can then query for students in the new university:
+You can then query against the updated items:

 ```ts
 $.scientists.find({ university: "University of Berlin" }).count;